muntasirhsn/muntasirhsn.github.io/index.md

 ---

 ### MLOps with AWS: Train and deploy ML models at scale
-Automate end-to-end machine learning (ML) workflow for all the steps including data extraction, data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, data/model drift and deploying the model in production with Amazon sagemaker pipeline - a purpose-built CI/CD service.
+Automate end-to-end machine learning (ML) workflow for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, data/model drift and deploying the model in production with Amazon SageMaker pipeline - a purpose-built CI/CD service.

 <img src="images/MLOps4_1_Muntasir Hossain.jpg?raw=true"/> Figure 1: MLOps reference architecture with AWS